 - provide examples.
-Those are easier to write than new parts of the library, and are immensely useful to new users as they can act as documentation of library features and their usage.
-If you don't have the time to provide examples, you can still contribute by writing to QuantLib-dev and proposing examples to be written by whoever accepts the task.
+Those are easier to write than new parts of the library, and are very useful to new users as they can act as documentation of library features and their usage.

 Even if contributions were little, their cumulative effect would be a great help to improve the library.
-Moreover, each of the above are also ways to familiarize with the library (so that in time you'll become able to work on its internals) and to establish yourself as a trusted contributor.
-In the latter case, you might be granted write access to the Subversion repository tree.
+Moreover, each of the above are also ways to familiarize with the library and to establish yourself as a trusted contributor.